-- o Lab Manual, 2013-2014 edition (Hayden-McNeil, ISBN: 978-0-7380-6252-5)
+- o Lab Manual, 2014-2015 edition (Hayden-McNeil, ISBN: 9780738070520)

-- Approved Safety Glasses/Goggles 0
+- o Approved Safety Glasses/Goggles

-- Proper Attire
+- o Proper Attire

 You must be wearing department approved safety glasses or goggles and be properly attired to be admitted to the laboratory at all times, even on the first day of lab.
 Please check the display case outside of Leigh 238 or links on the Sakai site for information on attire and the types of eye protection approved for use in this lab.
 Anyone without the necessary materials (listed above), the proper safety glasses, or who is inappropriately attired will not be allowed in the lab.